Newborn Hearing Screening

 • the capacity to analyze and report data.

-• newborns passing the screening prior to discharge;
+• newborns passing the screening prior to hospital discharge,

-• newborns discharged not passing screening in one or both ears;
+• newborns discharged not passing the screening in one or both ears,

-• infants screened who were transferred in/out of the facility;
+• infants screened who were transferred in/out of a given facility,

 • newborns not passing outpatient screening in one or both ears.